 Tinder use in Cape Town reveals the paradox of modern dating

+Study finds use of the app is a mundane, everyday occurrence, which could make relating intimately harder

-Dating apps are the new reality, but do they make dating easier?
-My study suggests they complicate it further.
+Dating apps are the new reality, but do they really make that task easier or complicate it further?

-Questions about trust and online dating regularly crop up along with headlines about unpleasant online approaches, scams and even physical assaults when dates move offline.
-Dating apps like Tinder remain hugely popular, and are downloaded and used mostly on cellphones to meet new people.
-In fact, they have received increasing traffic globally in recent years despite the bleak stories and spurred by lockdowns induced by Covid-19.
+Questions about trust and online dating regularly crop up, with headlines about unpleasant online approaches, scams and even physical assaults when dates move offline.
+Still, apps such as Tinder remain hugely popular, their traffic increasing globally in recent years despite these warnings and spurred by Covid-19-induced lockdowns.

-My ethnographic research in Cape Town shows Tinder dating is riddled with contradictory feelings.
-As an anthropology scholar curious about intimacy and apps, I followed the dating journeys of 25 Tinder users for two years.
+My two-year ethnographic research of 25 Tinder users in Cape Town shows dating on the app is riddled with contradictory feelings.

-I soon found myself confronted with a paradox: even though using the app had become a mundane everyday practice, app users described meeting someone on Tinder as less “real” or less “authentic” than meeting someone offline.
-This may make it even more challenging to relate intimately in a time when trust is often likened to naivety or vulnerability.
+I soon found myself confronted with a paradox: even though using the app had become a mundane, everyday practice, app users described meeting someone on Tinder as less “real” or “authentic” than meeting someone offline.
+This may make it even more challenging to relate intimately in a time when trust is often likened to naiveté or vulnerability.

 The study